 The group decided to pursue duck farming due to its better market demand.
 They also identified a neighbour who was willing to offer space for duck rearing by the edges of their fishpond.
 Setting up a duckery at the edge of the pond is beneficial as the droppings from the duckery is a good source of food for the fishes.
 The group has contributed bamboo, tin sheets, and labour to make the duck shed.
 GGSS, under the Covid 19 response of FARM programme supported this initiative by providing 30 ducklings to the group with a condition that they would return the same number of ducks in one year time so that other families or groups can be supported.
 The response was carried out during July to August 2020.
-The group readily agreed and initiated duck rearing in August 2020.
 They were also provided training on duckery.
 In its earlier phase, the FARM Northeast program had promoted lead farmers who train the community.
 One such expert farmer from another village conducted training on caring of ducks, feed, medicine and vitamins etc.